 If your hair loss is rapid—i.e., you’re suddenly shedding a ton of hair—vs. gradual, there’s usually an underlying cause that should be addressed by a doctor or dermatologist ASAP.
 Topical steroids or steroid injections are often used as a short-term fix to help get the shedding under control, says.
 Dr. Bhanusali.

-Aka platelet-rich plasma therapy is a treatment where a doctor draws your blood, separates the plasma from it, then re-injects it into your scalp to help stimulate follicle activity.
-At least four sessions are usually required, aaaand it’s not cheap (think: $600-$1,200 per treatment).
+Aka platelet-rich plasma therapy, a treatment where a doctor draws your blood, separates the plasma from it, then re-injects it into your scalp to help stimulate follicle activity.
+At least four sessions are usually required, aaand it’s not cheap (think: $600 to $1,200 per treatment).
 “I do think PRP can work in the right patient, but it’s not a guarantee,” says Dr. Bhanusali.
-“Studies generally show 20 percent of people get a significant improvement, 20 percent get slim-to-no results, and, anecdotally, the other 40 percent get maybe a 10-15 percent improvement.”
+“Studies generally show 20 percent of people get a significant improvement, 20 percent get slim to no results, and, anecdotally, the other 40 percent get maybe a 10 percent to 15 percent improvement.”

 “Your derm essentially evaluates your scalp and then can pick and choose whatever ingredients they think will help with hair growth, like higher-dose minoxidil, retinoic acid, finasteride, topical spiro, salicylic acid—whatever makes the most sense for the patient,” says Dr. Bhanusali.
-And, unlike other hair supplements or prescription products that doctors can sometimes get a kickback to recommend (yup!), “doctors don’t get a cent for recommending HairStim”—including Dr. Bhanusali himself, who helped create it.
-“It’s just another option for patients who aren’t finding success with OTC products, but don’t necessarily want to take medications or can’t afford more invasive treatments.”
+And unlike other hair supplements or prescription products that doctors can sometimes get a kickback to recommend (yup!), “doctors don’t get a cent for recommending HairStim,” says Dr. Bhanusali, who actually created the company.
+“It’s just another option for patients who aren’t finding success with OTC products but don’t necessarily want to take medications or can’t afford more invasive treatments.”

 FWIW, compound topicals aren’t usually covered by insurance.
-A HairStim formula, for example, costs about $60 and lasts between 30-60 days, depending on how much you’re applying and how big the “affected” area is (i.e., just your hairline vs. your entire head).
-“We usually see results between 10-12 weeks,” says Dr. Bhanusali.
+A HairStim formula, for example, costs about $60 and lasts between 30 and 60 days, depending on how much you’re applying and how big the “affected” area is (i.e., just your hairline vs. your entire head).
+“We usually see results between 10 and 12 weeks,” says Dr. Bhanusali.